librz/learning-ocaml/list_tuple_record.md

 ### tuple syntax:

+tuple is just a bundle of elments(can be of different type) gruoped together and allow access by position

 - `()` is the empty tuple (also known as "unit")
 - `let pair = (1, "two")`
 - with type annotation: `let pair: int * string = (1, "two")`